Daniel Schnieder

 Introduction

 Hi!
-I'm Daniel Schnieder, a third-year computer engineering major at The Ohio State University with a passion for embedded systems, computer architecture, and game development.
-Currently, I'm leading the development of the new telemetry system at Buckeye Solar Racing.
+I'm Daniel Schnieder, a fourth-year computer engineering major at The Ohio State University with a passion for embedded systems, computer architecture, and game development.
+Currently, I'm leading the development of the electrical system at Buckeye Solar Racing as well as assisting the SiC Power Devices Reliability Lab at Ohio State University.

 What am I currently working on?